 This is what wonder under looks when it’s wet with paint.
 You can see that the paint has penetrated the fusible webbing through to the paper backing and caused it to pucker resulting in ridges where the paint puddles.

 To get the right “rusted” color, I used a combination of Golden fluid acrylic paints.

-Once the wonder under has dried, you can then iron it onto some fabric such as muslin, or any fabric really.
-The only thing I didn’t quite like was the areas where the wonder under didn’t attach to the fabric and the muslin showed through.
+Once the painted wonder under has dried, you can then iron it onto a piece of fabric such as muslin.
+After it was ironed on, the only thing I didn’t quite like was the areas where the wonder under didn’t attach to the fabric and the muslin showed through.
 The color of the muslin looked a little too white.